ciaraosull/project-5-time-hoppers/README.md

 ## Web Marketing

+The pupose of this site is a B2C and it's main core business intent is to sell Time Travelling Tours to the general population.
 Web marketing is the process of marketing a  business online, and it's a cost-effective way to reach people who are most interested in what a business has to offer.

 The following details the strategies used for this project for Web Marketing.